microsoft/Win2D-Samples/README.md

 These sample projects show how to use the Win2D graphics API.

-- This gallery is currently being updated to use **ProjectReunion**.
-UAP is in preview in ProjectReunion.0.5 Because these samples are UAP, they are using **ProjectReunion.0.5.0-prerelease** The exception is Simple Sample Desktop, which is not a UAP but a Desktop App.
+- This gallery is currently being updated to use **WindowsAppSDk**.
+Both SimpleSample and Example Gallery have been updated to use WindowsAppSDK 1.0.0-preview-1, the latest version of WindowsAppSDK at the time of this writing.
+UAP is in preview in ProjectReunion.0.5.
-  Simple Sample Desktop uses the latest and greatest verison of Project Reunion at the time of this writing, which is **ProjectReunion.0.5.7**
+  Because some of the other samples are UAP, they are using **ProjectReunion.0.5.0-prerelease**

-- [Not yet updated for ProjectReunion] **Example Gallery** is the main Win2D demo and sample application.
+- **Example Gallery** is the main Win2D demo and sample application.
 This is a C# XAML application, and contains many different examples showing various capabilities of Win2D, with a menu to select between them.
 Start here to get an idea of what Win2D can do and how use it.